HubSpot Merge Duplicates Module Overview

 merge-duplicates-hubspot-contacts-step-3-master-tab-8-rules-646w.png

-Fields tab — This is where you control which field values end up in the master record after the merge.
+The Fields tab in Step 3 controls which field values are copied to the master record after the merge.
 By default, Insycle keeps the master record's values and fills any empty fields with values from the most recently updated duplicate.
 You can override this on a field-by-field basis for any fields that need special handling.
-See the Field Data Retention Reference below for all available criteria and conditions.
+See the Field Data Retention Reference for all available criteria and conditions.

 merge-duplicates-hubspot-contacts-step-3-fields-tab-10-rules-732w.png

-Method tab — This tab lets you choose between Native and Synthetic merge logic, and control whether empty master fields are automatically filled.
-See the Method Tab Reference below for details.
+On the Method tab of Step 3, you choose between Native and Synthetic merge logic and control whether empty master fields are automatically filled.
+See the Method Tab Reference for details.

 merge-duplicates-hubspot-leads-step-3-method-tab-native-autofill-on-646w.png